-Founded in 1908, the University of Mississippi School of Pharmacy is the state’s only pharmacy school.
-Through its education, research, and service missions the school aims to improve the health of our state citizens as well as the nation and the world.
+Founded in 1908, the University of Mississippi School of Pharmacy is the state’s top rated pharmacy school.
+Through its education, research and service missions, the school aims to improve the health of our state citizens as well as the nation and the world.

 The school is comprised of four academic departments (BioMolecular Sciences, Pharmaceutics and Drug Delivery, Pharmacy Administration, and Pharmacy Practice).
 Graduate degrees are offered by three departments.
-The Research Institute of Pharmaceutical Sciences (RIPS) is also housed within the School of Pharmacy.
-RIPS was established to discover and disseminate knowledge of natural drug products, develop and commercialize new products, improve public health, and stimulate the economy.
+Students of the Pharm.D. program spend their first two years studying at the school’s Oxford campus, and the third and fourth years in coursework and rotations at the school’s campus at the University of Mississippi Medical Center in Jackson.
+The Research Institute of Pharmaceutical Sciences, or RIPS, is also housed within the School of Pharmacy.
+RIPS was established to discover and disseminate knowledge of natural drug products, develop and commercialize new products, improve public health and stimulate the economy.

 Continuing education opportunities are offered through the Division of Pharmacy Professional Development.
 Live CE programs are available to pharmacists at various locations throughout the state.

 |Dean and RIPS Executive Director||Donna Strum, R.Ph, Ph.D.|

 |Alicia S. Bouldin, Ph.D.|

 Research and Graduate Programs